 Specifies the name of the queue to use for job submittal.
 This keyword requires the submit keyword to define the available queues and queue submittal commands.
 See the "submit" keyword.
-Example: prod_ver nastran example queue=small This example submits the job to the s small queue. radlst radlst=number Default: 0 Print radiation area summary.
-See the Executing MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. radmtx radmtx= number Default: 0 Type of radiation exchange coefficients.
-See the Executing MSC Nastran (p.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. rank rank= number Default: See System Descriptions, 241 Sets both SYSTEM(198) and SYSTEM(205) to the specified value.
+Example: prod_ver queue=si nastran example mall This example submits the job to the s small queue. radlst radlst= number Default: 0 Print radiation area summary.
+See the Nastran Quick Reference Guide for mo - radmtx radmtx= number Default: 0 Type of radiation exchange coefficient MSC Nastran Quick Reference Guide rank rank= number Default: See System Descriptions, 239 Sets both SYSTEM(198) and SYSTEM(205) to the specified value.
 SYSTEM(198) and SYSTEM(205) set the minimum front size and number of rows that are simultaneously updated, respectively, in sparse symmetric decomposition and FBS.
 The sparse solver will build a front, a k k sub matrix, until k is at least as large as SYSTEM(198).
 Once a sufficiently large front has been built, it is updated m rows at a time, where m is the value of SYSTEM(205).
 For best performance, SYSTEM (205) \geq SYSTEM (198).
 The optimal values for these system cells is problem and processor dependent; the default values for these system cells are set to processor-dependent values.
 The actual value used for SYSTEM(205) may be found in the F04 file in the text of USER INFORMATION MESSAGE 4157 as the RANK OF UPDATE value.
 See Table 3-6 for the default values of these system cells. rcf rcf= pathname Default: None Specifies the name of the local RC file.
 If this keyword is not specified, the local RC files located in the input data file's directory are used.
 See Command Initialization and Runtime Configuration Files, 148 in Appendix A for information about the names of these files.
 Example: prod_ver rcf=nas nastran example t.rcf The nastran command will process ./nast.rcf on LINUX, or .\nast.rcf on Windows in lieu of the default local RC files.